cooltech101/vio_for_gps_estimation/README.md

 # Basalt VIO for GPS 2D Pose Estimation
-The code in this repo uses the OAK-D wide stereo camera to conduct Visual Inertial Odometry.
+Use OAK-D wide stereo camera to conduct Visual Inertial Odometry and simple object detection.

 ## 1. Create new target directory and virtual environment
 ```